apache/drill/_docs/sql-reference/090-sql-extensions.md

 Drill provides language support for pointing to [storage plugin]({{site.baseurl}}/docs/connect-a-data-source-introduction) interfaces that Drill uses to interact with data sources.
 Use the name of a storage plugin to specify a file system *database* as a prefix in queries when you refer to objects across databases.
 Query files, including compressed .gz files, and [directories]({{ site.baseurl }}/docs/querying-directories), as you would query an SQL table.
 You can query multiple files in a directory.

 Drill extends the SELECT statement for reading complex, multi-structured data.
-The extended CREATE TABLE AS SELECT provides the capability to write data of complex/multi-structured data types.
+The extended CREATE TABLE AS provides the capability to write data of complex/multi-structured data types.
 Drill extends the [lexical rules](http://drill.apache.org/docs/lexical-structure) for working with files and directories, such as using back ticks for including file names, directory names, and reserved words in queries.
 Drill syntax supports using the file system as a persistent store for query profiles and diagnostic information.

 ## Extensions for Hive- and HBase-related Data Sources